 Since I first became interested in the issue, I have come to conclude that U.S. society is both “sex negative” and “sex positive.”
 In other words, there is stigma and marginalization that can come both from being “too sexual” and from being “not sexual enough.”
 In a theoretical paper, I argued that sexuality may be compulsory in contemporary U.S. society.
 In other words, our society assumes that (almost) everyone is, at their core, “sexual” and there exists a great deal of social pressure to experience sexual desire, engage in sexual activities, and adopt a sexual identity.
 At the same time, various types of “non-sexuality” (such as a lack of sexual desire or activity) are stigmatized.

 For this particular study, I identified thirty individuals who identified as asexual and asked them first, if they had experienced stigma or marginalization as a result of their asexuality, and, second how they challenged this stigma or marginalization.
-I found that my interviewees had experienced the following forms of marginalization: pathologization (i.e. people calling them sick), social isolation, unwanted sex and relationship conflict, and the denial of epistemic authority (i.e. people not believing that they didn’t experience sexual attraction).
+I found that my interviewees had experienced the following forms of marginalization: pathologization (i.e. people calling them can i buy modafinil over the counter uk sick), social isolation, unwanted sex and relationship conflict, and the denial of epistemic authority (i.e. people not believing that they didn’t experience sexual attraction).
 I also found that my interviews resisted stigma and marginalization in five ways: describing asexuality as simply a different (but not inherently worse) form of sexuality; deemphasizing the importance of sexuality in human life; developing new types of nonsexual relationships; coming to see asexuality as a sexual orientation or identity; and engaging in community building and outreach.

 I hope that average people would take away from this study the idea that some people can lead fulfilling lives without experiencing sexual attraction but can experience distress if others try to invalidate their identities.